KtorZ/_blog_/_posts/2015-12-16-alloy_binding_unveil_the_mysteries.markdown

 author: Matthias Benkort
 ---

-Despite some reservations about several Alloy features and choices, one does not simply ignore the most interessant feature so-called data-binding.
+Despite some reservations about several Alloy features and choices, one does not simply ignore the most interesting feature so-called data-binding.
 Unfortunately, the documentation on that part is rather disastrous; let's try to provide some insights upon which rely in the future.

 <!--more-->